Reviewed By Joana Garrido DVM

 1. Opt for hemp oil produced through carbon dioxide and cold press extraction.

 Using solvents such as butane or petroleum products is the cheapest way to extract hemp oil.
-However, this compromises its safety to dogs since these can be toxic.
+However, this compromises its safety for dogs since these can be toxic.

 Some manufacturers prefer to use natural solvents such as ethanol or olive oil.
 While this is a safer method, it renders the hemp oil for dogs ineffective since the process destroys the waxes of the hemp plant.